shaneish/bibliorot/ishish/metallurgy.md

 # on the autonomous origins of hemalurgy
 ### introduction
 When reading through both Mistborn eras, there were a number of "inconsistencies" or facts that just didn't vibe with me.
-Things that made me stop and think, "eh, that doesn't seem right" but weren't wildly off enough to make me sit there and really think about what was happening.
+Things that made me stop and think, "eh, that doesn't seem right" but weren't wildly off enough to make me sit and really question what was happening.
 Questions like:
 - why does Scadrial have two gods and three magic systems?
 - why did Sazed have a close enough connection to Ruin to ascend with the Shard?
 - why was Sazed so opposed and disgusted by hemalurgy if it was a part of his power?
 - why did hemalurgic spikes repel the mists?
-- why do we see hints of both allomancy and feruchemy prior to the Lord Rulers ascension but not hemalurgy?
+- why do we see hints of both allomancy and feruchemy prior to the Lord Ruler's ascension but not hemalurgy?
 - why did we see manifestations of feruchemy solely in the area of ancient Terris?
 - why is hemalurgy the only magic system we saw the Set make use of?
 - how were the Set able to learn the secrets of hemalurgic creatures so quickly when it took a literal ascension previously to figure it out?